Azure-Samples/apim-devportal-identity-delegation/ReadMe.md

     - Azure APIM instance
     - Azure App Service Plan
     - Azure Web App
-- This will also give the following permissions:
+- This will also set up the following permissions:
-    - Azure Web App `ACRPull` role access to the Azure Container Registry.
+    - Give Azure Web App `ACRPull` role access to the Azure Container Registry.
-    - Azure Web App `Contributor` role access to the Azure APIM instance.
+    - Give Azure Web App `Contributor` role access to the Azure APIM instance.
 This is for creating users in the APIM instance.
-- Run `make buildimage` and `make pushimage` to build and push the docker image to the Azure Container Registry with the following .env variables:
+- Run `make buildimage` and `make pushimage` to build and push the docker image to the Azure Container Registry.

-    - `ACR_NAME`
-    - `ACR_REPO_NAME`
-    - `IMAGE_TAG`
+## 🚀 Usage
+### 🌐 Publish developer portal on APIM
+Publish your API Management developer portal following the tutorial [here](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-developer-portal-customize#publish-from-the-azure-portal).
+### 🔐 Login to the developer portal